 By Michael Briggin

-Planning for your company’s future certainly can get your head spinning when you have all different kinds of ideas in your head over what to do and what kinds of marketing methods will or won’t work.
+Planning for your company’s future certainly can get your head spinning if you aren’t sure what kinds of marketing methods will or won’t work.

-Before you launch your next campaign, it’s important to understand key distinctions between traditional and digital marketing as both have clear differences:
+Before you launch your next campaign, it’s important to understand key distinctions between traditional and digital marketing:

-Traditional Marketing is far more labor intensive in producing the deliverables and is not as depended on by organizations as it used to be.
+Traditional Marketing is far more labor intensive in producing the deliverables and is not as dependable as it used to be.
 On the other hand, outdoor banner advertising still makes an impact as opposed to radio ads.

 Digital marketing is increasingly popular as mobile and tablet devices are being used at an increasing rate with centennials and millennials, the fastest growing age demographics in the consumer market.